-• Rolly Srivastava, Chief

-Transformation Officer at

-her about two decades of

-business transformation,

-value-creation and change.

-Her expertise lies in change

-experience.
-She has worked

-Syrma SGS brings with

-extensively to enable

-management, culture

-transformation, talent

-management, enabling

-growth strategies and

-creating collaborative

-C-level teams.
-She is also a certified Executive Leadership Coach and Design Thinking practitioner.
+Rolly Srivastava, Chief Transformation Officer at Surma SGS brings with her about two decades of experience.
+She has worked extensively to enable business transformation, value-creation and change.
+Her expertise lies in change management, culture transformation, talent management, enabling growth strategies and creating collaborative C-level teams.
+She is also a certified Executive Leadership Coach and

+Chetan Walia

-Chetan Walia Operating Partner
+Operating Partner

-Chetan Walia, an Operating • Partner and esteemed scholar in Creativity and Strategy, has a two-decade career improving the profitability of over 200 companies worldwide.
+Partner and esteemed scholar in Creativity and Strategy, has a two-decade career improving the profitability of over 200 companies worldwide.
 He is recognised for his innovative thinking and problem-solving skills and has helped organisations like EY, ACC and World Bank boost their performance by implementing creative, proactive solutions.

-R. Nagraj Raghavendra President - North
+R. Nagraj Raghavendra

+President - North

-Nagraj Raghavendra is • the President and leads the North region, brings more than 35 years of experience to the table.
+Nagraj Raghavendra is the President and leads the North region, brings more than 35 years of experience to the table.
 His proficiency lies in Supply Chain and Logistics Management, Production Planning and Control and Quality Assurance and Process Improvement.
 His long-term dedication and expertise have positively impacted his field.

+Bijay Agarwal

+Bijay Agarwal, the

-Bijay Agarwal Chief Financial Officer
+Chief Financial Officer,

-- Bijay Agarwal, the • Chief Financial Officer, possesses over 16 years of experience in his field.
-His specialised skills encompass Financial Analysis and Forecasting, Business Strategy Development and Risk Management and Mitigation.
-His expertise has enabled him to make valuable contributions throughout his career.
+possesses over 16 years

+of experience in his field.

+His specialised skills

+encompass Financial

+Analysis and Forecasting,

+Business Strategy

+Development and

+Risk Management and

+Mitigation.
+His expertise

+has enabled him to make

+valuable contributions

+throughout his career.